Scrambled Linear Pseudorandom Number Generators: Introduction

 \section{Introduction}

-In the last twenty years, in particular since the introduction of the Mersennne Twister~\cite{MaNMT}, \emph{linear}\footnote{More precisely, $\mathbf F_2$-linear or, equivalently, $\Z/2\Z$-linear generators; since we will not discuss other types of linear generators in this paper, we will omit to specify the field.} pseudorandom generators have been very popular: indeed, they are often the stock generator provided by several programming languages.
+In the last twenty years, in particular since the introduction of the Mersenne Twister~\cite{MaNMT}, $\mathbf F_2$-\emph{linear}\footnote{Or, with an equivalent notation, $\Z/2\Z$-linear generators; since we will not discuss other types of linear generators, we will omit to specify the field in the rest of the paper.} pseudorandom number generators have been very popular: indeed, they are often the stock generator provided by several programming languages.
 Linear generators have several advantages: they are fast, it is easy to create full-period generators with large state spaces, and thanks to their connection with \emph{linear-feedback shift registers} (LFSRs)~\cite{KleSC} many of their properties, such as full period, are mathematically provable.
 Moreover, if suitably designed, they are rather easy to implement using simple xor and shift operations.
-In particular, Marsaglia~\cite{MarXR} introduced the family of \xorshift generators, which have a very simple structure.

-The linear structure of such generators, however, is detectable by some randomness tests: in particular, the binary-rank test~\cite{MarTMSRNS} and the linear-complexity test~\cite{CarALC,ErdETBK} are failed by all linear generators.\footnote{In principle: in practice, the specific instance of the test used must be powerful enough to detect linearity.} These tests were indeed devised to ``catch'' linear generators, and they are not considered problematic by the community working on such generators, as the advantage of being able to prove precise mathematical properties is perceived as outweighing the failure of such tests.
+The linear structure of such generators, however, is detectable by some statistical tests for randomness: in particular, the binary-rank test~\cite{MarTMSRNS} and the linear-complexity test~\cite{CarALC,ErdETBK} are failed by all linear generators.\footnote{In principle: in practice, the specific instance of the test used must be powerful enough to detect linearity.} Such tests are implemented, for example, by the testing framework TestU01~\cite{LESTU01} under the name ``MatrixRank" and ``LinearComp'', respectively.
+These tests were indeed devised to ``catch'' linear generators, and they are not considered problematic by the community working on such generators, as the advantage of being able to prove precise mathematical properties is perceived as outweighing the failure of such tests (see~\cite{VigHTLGMT} for a more detailed discussion).

 Nonetheless, one might find it desirable to mitigate or eliminate such \emph{linear artifacts} by \emph{scrambling} a linear generator, that is, applying a nonlinear function to its state array to produce the actual output.
 In this direction, two simple approaches are multiplication by a constant or adding two components of the state array.
-However, while empirical tests usually do not show linear artifacts anymore, it is easy to prove that the two lower bits are unchanged or just slightly modified by such operations.
-Thus, those bits in isolation (or combined with a sufficiently small number of good bits) fail linearity tests.
+However, while empirical tests usually do not show linear artifacts anymore, the lower bits are unchanged or just slightly modified by such operations.
+Thus, those bits in isolation (or combined with a sufficiently small number of good bits) will fail linearity tests.